meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 Now suppose we want to compress a stream of data.
 Formally, we want a code $C: \mathcal{A} \to \text{ \{0, 1\} } ^* $ where $\mathcal{A}$ is the alphabet the data comes from (e.g. ASCII characters) and $\text{\{0, 1\} }^*$ is the set of all binary strings.
 A good code should have two properties:

 * $C$ has an inverse (compression is lossless)
-* Minimal lengths of the codes $C(x)$ (good compression ratio).
+* The codes $C(x)$ have minimal average length (good compression ratio).

 Shannon proved that such an optimal code would have an average code length essentially _equal to the entropy_ of the source.
 Moreover, he proved that for an optimal code, the code length $\mid C(x) \mid$ would be _equal to the information content_ $I(x)$.
 In other words, if we define the _redundancy_ of our code $C(x)$ as the difference $\rho(x) = \mid C(x)\mid - I(x)$, then finding a good code is equivalent to minimizing the redundancy.
-Of course this is a bit sloppy, for more precise statements see e.g. [[2](#references)]
+Of course this is a bit sloppy; for more precise statements see e.g. [[2](#references)]

 ## Arithmetic Coding
 Unsurprisingly, Shannon's proof is non-constructive, so how do we make an optimal code in practice?
-Several algorithms have been developed; you make have heard of the Huffman code or Lempel-Ziv algorithm, which one can prove are roughly optimal.
+Several algorithms have been developed.
+You make have heard of the Huffman code or Lempel-Ziv algorithm, which one can prove are roughly optimal.
 Less commonly known is _arithmetic coding_.

 The nice thing about arithmetic coding is you can plug in any probabilistic model $\mathcal{M}$ of the source (i.e. a way to generate predictions for the next symbol) and it guarantees you a code length approximately equal to the entropy according to your model $H(X \mid \mathcal{M})$.
 The idea is to associate each sequence to a subinterval of $[0,1)$, whose length is equal to its probability.